machdyne/zeitlos/docs/blackjack.md

 ## The table

-Same origin-and-clip contract as the other two, so a window's content rectangle and a game-mode page are one renderer with different arguments.
+Same origin-and-clip contract as the rest, so a window's content rectangle and a game-mode page are one renderer with different arguments.